pain-text-format/kkt-automated-subtitles/README.md

 The user is recommended to apply other creative tools with this as a final pre-processing step for better results.
 For a demonstration of features, see the `examples` folder.

 ## Installation
-Create a virtual environment and install the requirements listed in `requirements.txt`. `pip` or `pip3` is recommended:
+Create a virtual/Conda environment and install the requirements listed in `requirements.txt`. `pip` or `pip3` is recommended:
 ```
 pip install -r requirements.txt
+pip install .
 ```

 ## Usage